AURORA-mixnet/AURORA/README.md

 <img width="1541" height="347" alt="image" src="https://github.com/user-attachments/assets/2ffe7a68-91b1-4aca-92ea-e51ab9d0d512" />

+- **Note:** In particular, for (T=2), the threshold is very small, so only a small number of nodes are selected under the given parameters.
+As a result, the RBR measurements in a single iteration can be strongly influenced by the particular characteristics of those nodes.
+This effect is averaged out over many iterations.

+- For (T=12), more preferred nodes fall within the threshold, making the results less sensitive to the particular nodes selected in one iteration.
+The results are therefore more stable even in the reduced experiment.

 ### E2: Reproducing Figures 11(a) and 11(b); Verifying Claims C4 and C5 [< 20 min]